A Franco-Flemish double-manual harpsichord,

 A view from the spine side of the instrument

 The stand is very fine and beautifully carved and gilded.
-Like the case of the instrument it has been widened on the cheek side to accommodate the compass extension of 1786 so that the curve of the actual bentside of the instrument no longer matches the curve of the stand.
-This strongly suggests that the stand, in a high roccoco style, is contemporary with the outer-case decorations and paintings of 1750.
+Like the case of the instrument it has been widened on the cheek side to accommodate the compass extension of 1786 so that the curve of the actual instrument's bentside no longer matches the curve of the stand.
+This strongly suggests that the stand, in a high roccoco French style, is contemporary with the outer-case decorations and paintings of 1750.
 The height of the stand is greater than normal and raises the instrument into a slightly higher playing position than normal.